 Illustration of Normal Heart Function

-A-Fib is a serious heart disease in which the upper chambers (atria) of the heart beat out of rhythm with the lower chambers (ventricles) of the heart.
+A heart in A-Fib beats too fast and irregularly.
+The upper chambers (atria) of the heart beat out of rhythm with the lower chambers (ventricles) of the heart.
 This causes the heart to race in an irregular and often rapid pattern, as fast as 300 to 600 times per minute (normal adult rate is 60-100 beats per minute).

 Since A-Fib causes inefficient pumping of the heart, the disease can lead to other heart rhythm problems.
 When left untreated, A Fib patients have a five times higher chance of stroke, and greater risk of heart failure.